Let’s diversify America’s playlist, together.

 RII Selection Panel

 Adam Eccleston, ChairAdam Eccleston is an accomplished flutist of international renown dedicated to promoting diversity and equity in classical music.
 Adam draws musical inspiration from his Caribbean and Panamanian heritage.
 He works extensively with MESDA group, a non-profit organization active in underdeveloped countries around Central and South America and the Caribbean Islands.
-Eccleston serves as the Director of the BRAVO Cesar Chavez Wind Program and is also co-founder of the duo From A to Z with Mexican-born guitarist Zaira Meneses.
+Eccleston serves as the Director of Orchestras at BRAVO and is also co-founder of the duo From A to Z with Mexican-born guitarist Zaira Meneses.
 Adam is All Classical Portland's 2020/2021 Artist in Residence.

 Arianna Avena is an arts administration professional with over 10 years of experience working in the classical arts.
 While serving the artistic aspirations of her community is the primary focus of her career and passions, Arianna is also dedicated to pursuing an equitable future for Latino families through advocacy and community engagement in her feels-like-hometown of Portland, Oregon.